pijiongmares/logseq/pages/Wonders Corp.md

 								- Total price
 								- ETA to finish
 						- ### Restaurant Note (Top Middle)
 						- ### Menu
 							- #### Purple : modifications of the dish
 								- Special order : dishes that do not exist maybe added
 								- Menu : displays the soft version of the menu
 							- #### Blue/Category
 							- #### Category Note
 							- #### Green/Dishes per Category
 								- Clicking the dish will show the ask & click popup depending on the condition
 								- Some dish has time conditions and when there are conditions that are set to "ask", ask & click popup will show
 								- Combo size will also show ask & click
 							- #### Ask & Click
 								- Top section shows the current condition that can be applied to the selected dish
 								- Option to select the side dish for the main dish selected
 							- #### After the Ask & Click Popup
 								- Reminder popup : ask the message displayed
 								- After selecting the type of dish in ask & click, the dish options will be enabled in the located at the middle left
 							- #### Size Info Note
 							- #### Brown : sizes
 								- L : Lunch
 								- Qt/Quart : Large
 								- md : Median
 								- Pt/Pint : Small
 								- C : Combo
-		- ###### blue : rice substitutes
+							- #### Blue : rice substitutes
-		- ###### green : regular dish substitutes
+							- #### Green : regular dish substitutes
-		- #### transfer call (right sidebar)
+						- ### Transfer Call (Right Sidebar)
 		- ##### transfer : transfer call to manager, spanish, party order, chinese, and external transfers (restaurant order & online order)
 		- external transfers are orders that where processed using the clients portal/order system, not with pos
 		- ##### help : ask for help and chinese assistant